kailash-manasarovar/statement/docs/timeline/2026/june.md

 - I create a new picture with Snoopy and Woodstock praying.
 - Hackers add a hat to Woodstock.
 - It's the wrong hat.
+Oh the idiots!

 ![The Lord is still in](../../content/images/the-lord-is-still-in.png)